Canada CRS Calculator

 Skill Transferability

-Combinations of education and work experience, or language and work experience.
+Combinations of education and foreign experience, or high language scores (CLB 9+) and work experience.

 Additional Points